2024 Georgian parliamentary election

 Parliamentary elections were held in Georgia on 26 October 2024.
 The elections were held under the rules adopted in 2017 through the constitutional amendments which shifted the electoral system towards a fully proportional representation with a 5% electoral threshold.
 The ruling Georgian Dream (GD) party sought to win its fourth term in office.
 Its founder, Bidzina Ivanishvili—an influential oligarch and former prime minister often regarded as the country's éminence grise following his official departure from politics in 2021—returned to politics several months before the polls to lead GD in the elections.

 With the election being held during the Russo-Ukrainian war, "safeguarding peace" through a "pragmatic policy" with Russia was a major campaign message of the ruling Georgian Dream party.
 It also campaigned on socially conservative policies, particularly the recent "LGBT propaganda law" and strengthening of status of the Georgian Orthodox Church in the constitution; and outlawing those opposition parties which they accused of "dragging the country in the 2008 war with Russia" and "instituting a system of violence and torture" during their rule.
-It shifted to Eurosceptic position, while not rejecting joining the European Union, promising to do it while "playing by Georgian rules".
+It shifted to a Eurosceptic position, while not rejecting joining the European Union, promising to do it while "playing by Georgian rules".
 It also promised restoring the country's territorial integrity, with Ivanishvili making overtures to the Kremlin, and controversially calling for an apology for Georgia's role in the 2008 war.

-During the pre-election period, opposition emphasized what they viewed as GD's pro-Russian shift and its unwillingness to fulfill the criteria set by the European Commission for EU accession, campaigning for the European integration.
+During the pre-election period, the opposition parties emphasized what they viewed as GD's pro-Russian shift and its unwillingness to fulfill the criteria set by the European Commission for EU accession, campaigning for European integration.
 The election was preceded by the 2023–2024 Georgian protests over controversial legislation requiring organizations receiving foreign funding to register as "foreign agents", sparking accusations of authoritarianism.
-This law has strained relations with the West; the European Union and the United States initiated a variety of measures against the law, including U.S. visa designations and financial sanctions against dozens of Georgian officials and their families, de facto freezing Georgia's European Union membership candidate status, and proposed U.S. Congress MEGOBARI Act.
+This law has strained relations with the West; the European Union and the United States initiated a variety of measures against the law, including U.S. visa designations and financial sanctions against dozens of Georgian officials and their families, the de facto freezing of Georgia's European Union membership candidate status, and the proposed U.S. Congress MEGOBARI Act.